ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ## Role of system policy

-The properties specified during pre-establishment has a close connection to system policy.
+The properties specified during pre-establishment have a close connection to system policy.
 The implementation is responsible for combining and reconciling several different sources of preferences when establishing Connections.
 These include, but are not limited to:

 1. Application preferences, i.e., preferences specified during the pre-establishment via Selection and Connection Properties.
 2. Dynamic system policy, i.e., policy compiled from internally and externally acquired information about available network interfaces, supported transport protocols, and current/previous Connections.
 Examples of ways to externally retrieve policy-support information are through OS-specific statistics/measurement tools and tools that reside on middleboxes and routers.